metamn/react/content/blog/how-i-write-react-code-in-2021/index.md

 It leaves what to optimize for on the developer.

-I choose to optimize for simplicity, for as less cognitive load as possible.
+I choose to optimize for simplicity, for as little cognitive load as possible.

 Why?
 React is a glue.
 Sits in the middle, between the user interface and the back-end, connecting multiple domains.
 When React becomes a second nature it leaves room for acquiring expertise in the connected domains.